psecio/websecio/_posts/2012-08-27__Preventing-XXE-in-PHP.md

 The [libxml_disable_entity_loader](http://php.net/libxml_disable_entity_loader) function
 tells the underlying `libxml` parsing to not try to interpret the values of the entities in the incoming XML and leave the entity references intact.
-If you're using SimpleXML, this is really the only choice to prevent an XEE attack in the incoming XML.
+If you're using SimpleXML, this is really the only choice to prevent an XXE attack in the incoming XML.
 Fortunately, the two other XML parsing methods offer a few more features to help keep you safe while still allowing for the expansion of XML entities.